 Pockets of Predictability

-For many benchmark predictor variables, short-horizon return predictability in the U.S. stock market is local in time as short periods with significant predictability ('pockets') are interspersed with long periods with little or no evidence of return predictability.
-We document this empirically using a flexible time-varying parameter model which estimates predictive coefficients as a nonparametric function of time and explore possible explanations of this finding, including time-varying risk-premia.
-We find that short-lived predictability pockets are inconsistent with a broad class of affine asset pricing models.
-Conversely, pockets of return predictability are more in line with a model of incomplete learning in which investors use macroeconomic proxies to track movements in a highly persistent growth component in the underlying cash flow process and fail to incorporate effects of future revisions in beliefs into current prices.
+For many benchmark predictor variables, short-horizon return predictability in the U.S. stock market is local in time as short periods with significant predictability (‘pockets’) are interspersed with long periods with little or no evidence of return predictability.
+We document this result empirically using a flexible time-varying parameter model which estimates predictive coefficients as a nonparametric function of time and explore possible explanations of this finding, including time-varying risk-premia for which we only find limited support.
+Conversely, pockets of return predictability are consistent with a model of incomplete learning in which investors use macroeconomic proxies to track movements in a highly persistent growth component in the underlying cash flow process and fail to incorporate effects of future revisions in beliefs into current prices.

 Keywords: Return Predictability, Learning, Market Efficiency, Nonparametric Regression, Asset Pricing, Forecasting